Many of us use a smartphone these days - they do so much, it's difficult not to.

 That said, there are times when you should be mindful.
-If you're snapping away as a mate pulls poses sat next to someone on a train, be careful.
+If you're snapping away as a friend pulls poses sat next to someone on a train, be careful.
 Some people don't like having their photo taken without permission so this goes for anywhere in public really.

 Smartphones in the morning

-If you're sharing the bed with someone, it's certainly more pleasant to stumble bleary-eyed into consciousness together.
-It's probably better for your eyes too.
+If you're sharing the bed with someone though, it's certainly more pleasant to stumble bleary-eyed into consciousness together and it's probably better for your eyes too.

 Smartphones on public transport

 If you have to take a call on public transport, it's best to keep it short, sweet and as quiet as possible.
-Primarily, you're not sharing your business with others, but you'll also avoid annoying people.
+Primarily, you're not sharing your business with others then, but you'll also avoid annoying people.

-That said, most people on trains and buses these days are plugged into some sort of sound from their phones anyway, so it's probably less of an issue.
-Then again, the ones that don't use headphones probably hate tech and get annoyed by phone conversations even more.
+That said, most people on trains and buses these days are plugged into some sort of sound from their phones or tablets anyway, so it's probably less of an issue than it may have been several years ago.